-With more than 700 students on Clerkships at any onetime, clinical Clerkships involve many different sites, people, hospitals, clinics, and physicians, thus requiring a complex scheduling process.
+With more than 700 students on clerkships at any one time, clinical clerkships involve many different sites, people, hospitals, clinics, and physicians, thus requiring a complex scheduling process.
 The number of students assigned to each clerkship is determined by the mutual agreement of Hospital Administrators, Preceptors, and the Department of Clinical Education.
-Therefore, flexibility on assigned Clerkships is limited.
+Therefore, flexibility on assigned clerkships is limited.
 RVUCOM reserves the right to change a student's clerkship, subjects, and schedule at any time as required due to preceptor and clerkship site availability.
 Those students so affected will be notified of any changes, and an appropriate replacement clerkship will be offered to the affected student, again typically within the student's clerkship site region.
-If the student must be assigned to an out-of-region clerkship, the student will be given a stipend for housing required during the clerkship.
+If the student must be assigned to an OMS III clinical clerkship 60 miles or more away from their core site, the student will be given a stipend for housing required during the clerkship.

-Despite apparent Clerkship openings, there will be little opportunity for change once a Clerkship has been scheduled.
-Clerkships may not be canceled or changed within 30 days of the start date.
-The student may not attend a Clerkship that has not been approved by the Department of Clinical Education.
-Credit may not be earned for such a Clerkship and the student will not be covered by malpractice insurance.
+Despite apparent clerkship openings, there will be little opportunity for change once a clerkship has been scheduled.
+The student may not cancel or change OMS III clinical clerkships within 30 days of the start date.
+The student may not attend a clerkship not approved by the Department of Clinical Education.
+Credit may not be earned for such a clerkship and the student will not be covered by malpractice insurance.